weijiexu-charlie/Linearity-of-surprisal-on-RT/README.md

 2. The files under the folder `Preprocessing` are the R code that 1) first merge the meta data of each corpus (texts with surprisal and log-scaled frequency) with the reading time measures; 2) and then do other data wrangling to prepare for the statistical analyses.

-3. The files under the folder `Analyses` are the R code that do statistical tests.
+3. The files under the folder `Analyses` are the R code for statistical tests.
 The detailed results are under the folder `Stats Results`.